-Once you accept the offer, it will be provided to you in written form.
-The agreement will state the price, specific conditions of the closing, and which party pays the associated costs.
-The offer is an indicative bid, subject to underwriting and due diligence.
+Once you accept our verbal offer, we’ll provide it in writing.
+The agreement will state the price, specific conditions of the closing and which party pays which costs.
+The offer is an indicative bid, still subject to underwriting and due diligence.

 Step #4 – Note Buyer Review